Tyk Control Plane Chart

 To install the chart from Helm repository in namespace tyk

-with the release name tyk-control-plane
+with the release name tyk-cp

 , issue the following commands: